ankitsandel/Containers----Docker-/Setup docker and container.md

     apply if only Hyper-V Containers will be deployed.

 Virtualized Container Hosts:
-If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting HyperV Containers, nested virtualization will need to be enabled.
+If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, nested virtualization will need to be enabled.
 Nested virtualization has the following
 requirements:

     • At least 4 GB RAM available for the virtualized Hyper-V host.